Skip to main content

 "Measurement and observation are the foundations of science," Cavagnero said.
 "Measurement is the first step in all of science, actually, and it's a step that's often left out of K-12 science education."

-The 26 A&S Wired students who registered for the eight-week class have carried out customary physics coursework, but have also been asked to come up
+The 26 A&S Wired students who registered for the eight-week class have carried out customary physics coursework, but have

 By Erin Holaday Ziegler